shenxianpeng/blog/source/daily/index.md

 Since age and experience are no longer our advantages in Dev, the new challenges will help him get more opportunities in DevOps than he did in his job here, so he made a wise choice, and I hope he will have better development in the future.

-## 11/1/2020 - Learn/Test English/Update decorate progress.
+## 11/1/2020 - Learn/Test English/Update decorate progress

 > Sunday, sunny.